spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/create-custom-role.md

 ---
-sidebar_label: "Create a Custom Role"
+sidebar_label: "Create and Manage a Custom Role"
-title: "Create a Custom Role"
+title: "Create and Manage a Custom Role"
-description: "Learn how to create a custom role in Palette."
+description: "Learn how to create and manage a custom role in Palette."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 5